Caddo Lake Fall Photography Workshop

 Historic accommodations in Jefferson, Texas

-The group will stay at the historic Kahn Hotel in Jefferson, Texas—a town rich with character, architecture, and Southern hospitality.
-After long days on the water, it's a comfortable place to review your work and unwind.
+The group stays in Jefferson, Texas, a historic river town known for its architecture and relaxed pace.
+After long days on the water, it is a comfortable place to review work, share meals, and unwind.

 Dilapidated swamp shack on stilts among cypress trees at Caddo Lake.